 Due diligence - we may need to conduct investigations on customers and partners to determine if those companies and individuals have been involved or convicted of offences such as fraud, bribery and corruption.

 Your interests - When we process your personal information for our legitimate interests, we will consider and balance any potential impact on you and your rights under data protection and any other relevant law.
 Our legitimate business interests do not automatically override your interests – we will not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 Please see our section on ‘Your rights’.

 Remember, you can unsubscribe from our marketing communications (there is a link on our emails to do this) or ask to be removed from our database by emailing email@example.com

 4. Sharing your information

-In order to run viable events with targeted networking opportunities and a visible list of attendees, we may publish and/or share your name, job title, company and interests when you have registered to attend or participate in our event.
+In order to run viable events with targeted networking opportunities and a visible list of attendees, we may publish and/or share your name, job title, company and interests when you have registered to attend or participate in our events.
 This may take place before, during or after the event and will be shared with confirmed and prospective attendees, sponsors, exhibitors and other reputable partners.
-When you register for our events, we will ask you to download our mobile app which includes your e-ticket.
+When you register for our events, we will ask you to download our mobile and/or desktop app which includes your e-ticket.
+When you register, attend or view our content online, we reserve the right to share your data with 3rd parties including but not limited to sponsors, exhibitors, advertisers and other partners, who may then contact you directly via email, phone, direct mail, social media or any other channel.
 When you download our app, your name, job title and company are visible to other event attendees (as they would be if we distributed printed delegate lists).
 You may receive meeting requests and/or messages from other attendees, which you may decide to accept or decline.